 Surprisingly, heat now kills more Americans than any other weather event, including tornadoes, floods, and hurricanes.
 Yet, while businesses are aware of the impact of storms and other major weather disasters, many are still not prepared for the disruption hot weather can cause.

-Here is why your business needs to have an operational plan in place to deal with heat, and not get caught unaware by the rising temperatures.
+Here is why your business needs to have an operational plan in place to deal with heat before temperatures start rising.

 Utilities and Renewable Energy

-There was a similar scenario during the August 2020 heatwave in California where utilities imposed rotating blackouts that left more than 400,000 homes and businesses without power for up to 2-1/2 hours when energy supplies ran short.
+Back in August 2020, a heatwave in California prompted utilities to impose rotating blackouts that left more than 400,000 homes and businesses without power for up to 2-1/2 hours when energy supplies ran short.